 - Move/copy files & folders – permission to move files & folders.
 Read more.

 - Share files & folders – permission to create shared links to files & folders.
 Read more.

 - Move files & folders to trash – permission to move files & folders to the trash.
 Read more.

-Assign specific Admin permissions to e.g. your company’s employees, so that they can manage certain admin level tasks:
+Assign specific Admin permissions to your company’s employees and other stakeholders, so that they can manage certain admin level tasks:

 - Manage folder settings – permission to view and edit the advanced folder settings.
 Read more.

 - Trash access – permission to view and restore deleted items.
 Read more.